adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Like utility classes, updating a mixin propagates to all instances.
 If we don't have a handle of what's using the mixin, we increase the risk of regression.
 Instead of updating a mixin, we can create another, but this causes redundancy.

-Also, mixins can easily end up with many rules, multiple parameters, and conditionality.
+Also, mixins easily end up with many rules, multiple parameters, and conditionality.
 This is complicated.
 Complicated is hard to maintain.

 To mitigate this complexity, we can create granular mixins, such as one for red text.
 At first this seems better.
-But, declaring the red mixin is the same as declaring `color: red`.
-We may as well declare that instead.
+But isn't the declaration of a red mixin, the same as the declaring the rule itself i.e. `color: red`?

 If we need to update the rule in multiple places, a search and replace might be all that's necessary.
 Also, when the red *mixin* changes to *orange*, its name will need updating anyway.

-With all that said, mixins are useful in some cases.
-We might, for example, want to apply a *clearfix* across different elements and only within certain breakpoints.
-This well understood *group* of rules, can be used many times over.
+With all that said, mixins can be very useful.
+We might, for example, want to apply *clearfix* rules across different elements and only within certain breakpoints.
+The mixin, allows us to use this well-understood set of related rules many times over.

-So it's not that mixins are *bad*, it's just we probably shouldn't be so quick to use them.
+So mixins are not *bad* as such, we just have to be careful with them.
+We should use them, but do so judiciously.

 ## What about performance?